Shahar2612/Moveo_CryptoTask/frontend/README.md

 The frontend is configured to proxy API requests to the backend running on `http://localhost:3000`.
 This is set up in `vite.config.js`.

 Make sure the backend server is running before using the frontend.

-## Environment Variables

-No environment variables are required for the frontend.
-All API calls are proxied through Vite to the backend.